814k31/TestReactNativeRoutingv4/README.md

-# Testing React Native Child Routes
+# Testing React Nested Routing

+Done in both reactjs and react-native

 In this project I've declared a route in the App component which creates a route to the FirstView component.